What You Should Be Talking About On the First Date

 I don’t blame you.
 The problem is that even HE doesn’t know the future.

 Let me share a story with you.
-I got a new private client the other day.
+I got a new Love U Masters coaching client recently.
 Early 40’s, bright, successful, and really excited about coaching and learning about the opposite sex.
-This woman is not just an avid dater – she’s a learning-about-men MACHINE.
+This woman is not just an avid dater — she’s a learning-about-men MACHINE.
 (I love women like this, by the way.)

-As she peppered me with questions, it was clear to me that she had done a lot of research.
+As she peppered me with her idea of first date questions, it was clear to me that she had done a lot of research.
 It was also clear that she had her ideas formed by what she had read previously.

 This is dangerous.